 - You should also think about what is driving the demand in any given area.
 Properties situated in suburbs that are close to the centre of any city and close to good schools have historically been more expensive than those homes in suburbs further away from a city's core.
 This occurs because people value their time and educational facilities.
 Accordingly, they will pay more to reside in a suburb where travelling distances are short to their work (city centre) and their children's schools.

 - Likewise you need to consider what drives property prices in the area you are intending to purchase in.
 Mostly property prices rise over time but some house prices rise quicker than others.
 This is because there is not a natural cap on prices or the ceiling on the prices is fluid and able to move upwards.
-This tends to occur when the people in the area you have a home in, are able to afford those increased prices.
+This tends to occur when the people in an area are able to afford those increased prices.
 For example, if a person has a job they will have an income.
 This helps them borrow funds from a bank which in turn, enables them to have enough money to purchase the property.
-From this you should gather that it is important to purchase property in cities rather than in rural communities if one of your objectives is to grow your financial wealth because it is cities which have employment opportunities.
+From this you should gather that it is important to purchase property in cities rather than in rural communities if one of your objectives is to grow your financial wealth, because it is cities that have employment opportunities.

-- Overall, people perceive the investment into property less risky than the investment into shares.
-This occurs because individuals think that as they can see and touch their asset, the asset is a more solid investment than say shares.
+- Overall, people perceive the investment into property as less risky than the investment into shares.
+This occurs because individuals think that because they can see and touch their asset, the asset is a more solid investment than, say, shares.
 One must remember however, property markets can and have dropped.

 - To ensure you make the right property purchase, I recommend getting a good real estate agent who truly understands the market you are thinking of buying in.
 You will also need a lawyer who is competent in conveyancing.